L-S-Farlee/JavaLibrary/README.md

 # How to Run
 There is an executable file named JavaLibrary.jar in the root directory of this project.
+To open the project, see the following steps:

+1. Download the .zip file and unzip.
+This unzipped folder is the program root folder.

-To open the project from a command prompt being run in the root directory, run the following command:
+2. Create a command prompt for the root folder # Example: C:\Users\(Your Username Here)\Desktop\JavaLibrary-master>

-`java -jar JavaLibrary.jar`
+3. Run the JavaLibrary.jar file with the following command (Java 13 must be installed).
+> java -jar JavaLibrary.jar

+4. The program window should open, and you'll be able to login with the default accounts listed above.